 Taking action with limited information.

-Being comfortable with responsibility and ownership over results.
+Seeking responsibility, autonomy, and decision-making ownership over results.

 Using verbal inspiration to direct others.